Justus Perthes (publishing company): Berghaus's physikalischer Atlas

-Between 1850 and en 1852 Berghaus published four issues of the Geographisches Jahrbuch, that were meant as supplements on several of the Perthes’ atlases.
-In 1854 the editorship of these annuals was taken over by his former pupil August Petermann.
-Probably this plus the fact that his son August in 1854 was not engaged by Perthes made Berghaus decide to break off his relationship with the publisher.
+Between 1850 and 1852 Berghaus published four issues of the Geographisches Jahrbuch, that were meant as supplements on several of the Perthes’ atlases.
+In 1854 the editorship of these annuals was taken over by his former pupil Petermann.
+This, plus the fact that his son August was not engaged by Perthes in 1854, made Berghaus decide to break off his relationship with the publisher.